Last Updated: August 24, 2024

 In 2020, Miller posted a black square on her Instagram account in support of the BLM movement.
 She was soon faced with a flurry of racism accusations from people she had worked with on "Dance Moms," including Adriana Smith, the mother of one of the dancers she had coached in the past.
 Smith claimed that Miller had used racist language to her in the past.

-Another dance mom called Camille Bridges also accused Miller of racist behavior towards her daughter.
-Both moms seemed to suggest that Miller had intentionally created a hostile environment for their daughters on the basis of their race.
+Another dance mom, Camille Bridges, also accused Miller of racist behavior toward her daughter.
+Both moms seemed to suggest that Miller had intentionally created a hostile environment for their daughters based on their race.
 Although she issued an extensive apology, it wasn't enough to save her reality television career, and Lifetime cut all ties with her.
-Later in 2020, Abby Lee Miller announced that she had left "Dance Moms" after 9 years.
+Later in 2020, Abby Lee announced that she had left "Dance Moms" after nine years.

 (Photo by Kevin Winter/Getty Images)

-In 2010, Abby Lee Miller was forced to file for bankruptcy.
-She owed more than $400,000 in back taxes to the IRS.
-However, shortly after filing for bankruptcy, she started to appear on "Dance Moms," and her financial problems quickly went away.
+In 2010, Miller was forced to file for bankruptcy.
+She owed the IRS more than $400,000 in back taxes.
+However, shortly after filing for bankruptcy, she started appearing on "Dance Moms," and her financial problems quickly disappeared.

 In 2014, she was involved in a $5 million lawsuit that alleged the show purposely staged violent altercations in order to attract more viewers.
 The plaintiff was a former dancer on the show, and she claimed that this violent atmosphere had caused her significant emotional distress.
 Eventually, charges were dropped for this emotional distress lawsuit.